Q: You're supposed to eat meat because it's high in protein, so how do you get your protein?

 Q: Aren't you supposed to eat yogurt because it has probiotics?

-1) Because yogurt is often made with cow's milk, you encounter the same set of problems described in the calcium question above.
+A: Two points to make here.1) Because yogurt is often made with cow's milk, you encounter the same set of problems described in the calcium question above.
 The dairy used to make the yogurt is hormone-injected, high in sugar, and a concentrated form of animal protein.
 There are soy-based yogurts that are a great and delicious substitution.

 2) Yes, yogurt contains probiotics that are good for you.
 But the health detriments associated with consuming cow's milk far outweigh any benefit of consuming beneficial bacteria.
 Furthermore, if you have a compromised GI-tract and need to replenish your beneficial bacteria colonies, you physically cannot consume enough yogurt to restore your system.
 Strong probiotic supplements are likely required.
 We both personally take a probiotic supplement, after receiving that advice from Dr. Pam Popper and the phone consultation we each had with her.
 We each had a history of GI-tract issues that resulted in the need for us to restore our beneficial bacteria colonies.
 But once our colonies are restored, we will have no need to take the probiotic supplement anymore, unless we need to take antibiotics for some reason in the future.
 Anytime you take antibiotics, you should simultaneously take probiotics to prevent all the beneficial bacteria from being destroyed along with the bacteria you're trying to kill.
 If you're interested in a good and reliable brand, you can order from this company: Genestra Brands TM.